 The path of peace is one of contentment, of feeling that everything is just right.
 "But wait," says our brain, "thing's aren't okay!
-There's laundry to do and bills to pay and the car needs an alignment and the kids need new shoes and the boss wants that report by Monday and..."
-It's so easy to hear the voice in our head that tells us things aren't alright, that we're so far from right and that we should be very, very not peaceful about that.
+There's laundry to do, bills to pay, the car needs an alignment, the kids need new shoes and the boss wants that report by Monday and..."
+It's so easy to hear the voice in our head that tells us things aren't alright, and the last thing we should be feeling is peace.

 My daughter drew her perspective on what is peaceful and what is not.
 "He is putting doors in front of him and pushing himself and that makes me not happy.
 That's not peaceful!"